 A fixer-upper house is a home that is usually older and needs substantial repairs and renovations for it to be livable.

 Buying a fixer-upper isn’t for the faint of heart.
 A fixer-upper can come with a host of obstacles, both financial and logistical, but the rewards can outweigh those challenges.
 Here are tips and considerations to make.

 1. Get into the right mindset

 When figuring out how to buy a fixer-upper, it’s crucial that you have a plan going into it.
-It can take a considerable amount of time and money to renovate a home.
+You’ll have to devote considerable time and money to renovate a home.
 Budgets and timelines have been known to expand in this type of project, giving rise to the term “money pit.”

-Donovan Reynolds, a licensed real estate agent with Redfin in Atlanta, suggests budgeting an extra 20 percent into your homebuying budget.
-That means that if you buy a home for $100,000, expect to spend at least $20,000 to repair it.
-In more expensive markets where you might pay $300,000 or $400,000 for a fixer-upper, you’ll need $60,000 to $80,000 for repairs.
+Donovan Reynolds, a licensed real estate agent with Redfin in Atlanta, suggests adding an extra 20 percent to your homebuying budget.
 To keep your budget in check as best as possible, know the difference between what’s necessary to do and what you want to do.